Gigabyte5671/micro-test-runner/README.md

 test(slowFunction)							// Test `slowFunction`...
 	.times(3)							// 3 times...
-	.logging('Slow', FailureLogSeverity.LOG, undefined, 'table') 	// Logging the outcome and performance to a table in the console...
 	.with([2, 3])							// With these arguments...
 	.with([4, 1])							// And these arguments...
+	.logging('Slow', FailureLogSeverity.LOG, undefined, 'table') 	// Logging the outcome and performance to a table in the console...
-	.expect([(value, runIndex, duration) => { 			// And expect these results (verifying them with a function). return
+	.expect([(value, runIndex, duration) => { 			// And expect these results (verified with a function). return
 			value === 5					// Check the value returned by `slowFunction`.
 			&& duration < 200;				// Check that `slowFunction` took less than 200ms.